AmadeyM111/visualize_ml_metrics/README.md

 ## 🎯 Key Metrics Covered

-The project covers key metrics for evaluating hypothetical learning models:
+The project covers key metrics for evaluating machine learning models:

 - **Classification Metrics** - Metrics used to evaluate classification models
 - **Regression Metrics** - Metrics used to evaluate regression models